 The telecommunications sector dividend payout reflects relatively lower distributive profit of RM5.91 billion in 2017 compared with RM6.16 billion in 2016.
-Lower payout also was due to strategy to reserve cash for investments and expansion in line with new payout was at RM4.69 billion, also fell by technological developments.
+Lower payout also was due to strategy to reserve cash for investments and expansion in line with new technological developments.